 Students who are planning to become preschool, elementary or secondary school teachers and who are of African American, Hispanic, Asian or Native American origin may qualify for the MTI Scholarship Program.
 For additional information about MTI, contact an ISAC client services representative at 1 (800) 899-4722.

 The Golden Apple Foundation is a not-for-profit organization, which promotes excellence in Pre-K through 12th grade education.
 Based in Chicago, the foundation recruits academically talented and ethnically diverse high school graduates for successful teaching careers in high need schools throughout Illinois.
 A limited number of positions in the program are open to college sophomores who attend one of the colleges or universities that partner with the program.
 Golden Apple Scholars agree to teach for five years in an Illinois school of need in exchange for financial assistance from the foundation.
-Information about the Golden Apple Scholars program may be obtained from the Illinois liaison, Kathy Ryan.
 More information about the Golden Apple Scholars program is available online.

 The Virtual Job Board is a service provided to students at the University of Illinois at Urbana-Champaign.
 The job board is intended to assist students in finding part-time employment.
 Please see the website for details.